This was our delicious dinner last night for Good Friday.

 Place the sugar and 2 tablespoons of water in a small saucepan and cook over a medium heat for 5 minutes, shaking the pan occasionally.
 Once the sugar melts it will be deep and golden in colour and toffee like.

-Remove from the heat and add the fish sauce, spring onion, chilli and vinegar, then stir to combine.
+Remove from the heat and add the fish sauce, vinegar, cayenne pepper and chilli flakes and spring onions, then stir to combine.
 If your fish and rice wine vinegar have come straight from the refrigerator, the hot sugar syrup may harden slightly.
 But don’t worry, just put your pan back over a low heat and it will liquefy again.
 Once liquid again, take off the heat and set aside.
-Taste and add more Sambal Oeleck if you like it spicier.
+Taste and add more cayenne pepper and chilli flakes if you would like it spicier.

 Season the salmon lightly with salt and heat a frying pan over medium heat, add approx 1½ tablespoons of oil and then place 2 salmon fillets, skin side down and cook on one side for 2 minutes, until nicely browned.
 Then turn and cook the other side for another 2 minutes.
 Transfer to a tray and keep warm while you cook the other 2 fillets.
 Just wrap in foil to do this, but don’t put them in the oven, even at a low heat, as it will dry the fish out.